kurosewu/exroot/README.md

-# Simple Script Change to Root User
+# Simple Script Change to Root User (applies to all linux)

 * First Step